mlanza/solomode/docs/players-guide.md

 * Derby - **January 2022**

 ## Solomode
 Solomode is a competition in which fledgling or experienced designers create and share solo modes.
 It culminates in [Derby](./announcement-derby.md), a month over which recorded plays score points for solo mode creators.
 This guide explains how to record plays.
-Solomode would be impossible without you.

 ## What You Do
 From the **Line Up** you